hagrid67/osim-rl-grader/README.md

     cd osim-rl-grader
     cp localsettings.py.example localsettings.py
     # Now shoot up your favourite editor, open localsettings.py and
     # fill in the details about the associated CrowdAI Server and
     # the ChallengeID and the Grader Authentication Token.

+		## Instructions for headless simulations
+		sudo apt-get install xpra
+		xpra start :7
+		# Now configure DISPLAY variable in localsettings to 7 (you can choose any other number too :D)

 Getting started
 ============